moonearz/python-tutorial/README.md

 # python-tutorial
-This tutorial was created using resources from MIT OpenCourseWare 6.0001 and _think _like _a _programmer
+This tutorial was created using resources from MIT OpenCourseWare 6.0001 and _Think Like A Programmer_